rutgerblom/SDDC.Lab/README.md

 ## Usage

-To deploy a Pod:
+To deploy an SDDC Pod:
-* Generate a Pod configuration: **ansible-playbook playbooks/createPodConfig.yml**
+* First generate a Pod configuration: **ansible-playbook playbooks/createPodConfig.yml**
-* Start a Pod deployment per the instructions.
+* Then start a Pod deployment per the instructions.
 For example: **sudo ansible-playbook -e "@/home/serbl/Pod-230-Config.yml" deploy.yml**